Technical Error: Plot summary

-The first power plant to exploit superconductivity has been built, and worker Richard Nelson is "laterally inverted" following an accidental short-circuit in the facility.
+The first power plant to exploit superconductivity has been built, and technician Richard Nelson is "laterally inverted" following an accidental short-circuit while he is working inside the massive stator of the disassembled generator.
 Nelson finds himself wearing his wedding ring on the wrong hand.
 Written texts appear mirror-inverted, and coins and his technical diary have been affected.
 Nelson begins to starve; normal food does not nourish him because most biological molecules are chiral.
 A chemist, Prof. Vandenburg, develops mirror-inverted parallels of nutrients required by Nelson.

 Ralph Hughes, the station's chief physicist, investigates the incident.
 He discovers that Nelson has traveled through a fourth spatial dimension.
 He dismisses the arguments of his curious secretary McPherson, who suspects that Albert Einstein had found this fourth dimension - time.
-The board of directors induce Nelson to partake in an experiment to "re-invert" him.
-Moreover, nobody is sure if they could continue to meet his unique dietary requirements.
+The board of directors persuade Nelson to partake in an experiment to "re-invert" him.
+Moreover, nobody is sure if they can continue to meet his unique dietary requirements.

 When recreating the short-circuit as closely as possible, a number of disquieting questions are raised regarding the technical parameters and specifications to meet.
-Subsequently, Nelson disappears during the second replicated short-circuit and, in a rush to supply power, a generator is brought in.
+Subsequently, Nelson disappears during the second replicated short-circuit and, in a rush to supply power, the generator's rotor is reinstalled.
 It remains unclear what became of Nelson after his disappearance; his assistant remarked that there "didn't seem to be a person in the generator immediately after the accident".

-In the early hours of the morning, Hughes realises that the additional generator was placed exactly where Nelson disappeared.
-This leads him to believe that Nelson must have disappeared from time, but could re-materialize in the same spot as the running generator at any moment.
+In the early hours of the morning, Hughes realises that the assistant's remark that he didn't see Nelson is evidence that he had momentarily disappeared in the first inversion.
+This leads him to believe that Nelson must have disappeared from time, but could re-materialize inside the running generator at any moment.
 He does not manage to contact the power station in time, and, in the distance, above the site of the station, a giant cloud of destruction is seen rising into the sky.